andresgalante/andresgalante.github.io/_posts/2016-10-22-patternfly-spaces.markdown

 ## Work in progress

-To start with we based our components on a set of default spaces:
+As a start point we've based our components on a set of default spaces:

 {% highlight sass %}
 $pf-spacer-xxs:    ($spacer * .25);